 The LNSCH manages and supports all early childhood development programs, senior program and health prevention and promotion initiatives (under the fiduciary role of the Coasters Association) across the Lower North Shore.
 Programs such as;

-The program makes provisions to support organizations, institutions and partnership networks that serve English-speaking communities by offering them operational support for concrete local, regional or province wide projects.
 More specifically, the Strengthen Community Vitality program targets the attainment of objectives pertaining specifically to challenges related to community vitality.
 It seeks to:

 The Enhancing Regional Community Capacity (ERCC) program started in 2018 when approval was received from the CHSSN.
 ERCC was established to support community networks throughout Quebec in order to ensure maximum service to English-speaking communities and to strengthen the capacity of local and regional community organizations, like the Coasters Association, to act in the community and to better respond to the needs and priorities of English-speaking communities with government stakeholders and regional stakeholders.

 In 2021, ERCC Phase 2 “Strengthen Community Vitality” was funded directly from the Secrétariat aux relations avec les Québécois d’expression anglaise, with support from the Regional Development Network (RDN).

 The ERCC phase 2 work plan consists of 4 objectives:

 ERCC is funded through the Secrétariat aux relations avec les Québécois d’expression anglaise based on each of the activity components